Promoting Inclusion In The Community

 Tumbalong Lights – A Magical Playground experience for all.

-This year we are making it easier for families of children with disabilities to attend Vivid Sydney.
-EarlyEd has been privileged to be involved in the planning for Vivid 2018, Tumbalong Lights – A Magical Inclusive Playground Experience.
+In 2018 we made it easier for families of children with disabilities to attend Vivid Sydney.
+EarlyEd was privileged to be involved in the planning for Vivid 2018, Tumbalong Lights – A Magical Inclusive Playground Experience.

-Kerry Dominish, CEO of EarlyEd, supported by our team of early interventionists, has been involved in the design of the event this year and provision of the supports for those who are attending.
-Our vision, along with Destination NSW, is to ensure Vivid Sydney is inclusive for all.
-Cushman & Wakefield have created an inclusive experience where all children and their families can enjoy the magic of Vivid Sydney in its 10th anniversary year.
+Kerry Dominish, CEO of EarlyEd, supported by our team of early interventionists, has been involved in the design of this event and provision of the supports for those who are attending.
+Our vision, along with Destination NSW, was to ensure Vivid Sydney is inclusive for all.
+Cushman & Wakefield created an inclusive experience where all children and their families could enjoy the magic of Vivid Sydney in its 10th anniversary year.

-This year Cushman & Wakefield have taken the hard work out of planning a trip to experience the magic and wonder that Tumbalong Lights at Vivid Sydney can offer by providing the information you need before you go.
-EaryEd has developed a social story to assist children with autism spectrum disorder (ASD) to know what to expect prior to their visit to Tumbalong Lights.
+Cushman & Wakefield took the hard work out of planning a trip to experience the magic and wonder that Tumbalong Lights at Vivid Sydney can offer by providing the information parents and carers needed to know beforehand.
+EaryEd developed a social story to assist children with autism spectrum disorder (ASD) to know what to expect prior to their visit to Tumbalong Lights.
 Download the social story here.

 Play For All – Inclusive Playgrounds